 5. Air Conditioner Smells Like Burning Plastic

-If you’re noticing an air conditioner burning smell or that your air conditioner smells like fish, there could be a number of things wrong.
-These involve:
+If you’re dealing with an air conditioner burning smell or that your air conditioner smells like fish, there could be several things wrong.
+These include:

-- Broken capacitator that’s overheating the motor.
+• Broken capacitator that’s overheating the motor.

-- Motor that requires lubrication.
+• Motor that needs lubrication.

-- Broken fan belt.
+• Broken fan belt.

 6. Air Conditioner Smells Like Cat Pee